 - the “disconnected shareholder” – that is, a dissatisfied family member who is not part of the decision-making hierarchy but constantly undermines authority and management, and

-- “fighting over the spoils” when family members look critically at what one is receiving from the business and comparing it to what another receives.
+- “Fighting over the spoils” when family members look critically at what one is receiving from the business and compare it to what another receives.

 These worrying indicators themselves warrant a simple to-do checklist for family businesses considering succession planning in the next few years.